clmay/talks/pom-composition-fixtures/slides.md

 # In plain English, *s'il te plaît?*

-Your tests into fixtures in order to have what they need to run.
+Your tests use fixtures in order to have what they need to run.

-We've actually already seen them before!
-Remember this?
+We've actually already seen them before; remember this?

 ```js {1,3}